Who is eligible?

 - Loan of additional science education equipment for student use; After two years participation teachers will be awarded a set of classroom binoculars or hand lenses and datasheets to keep;

-- A total of two guided lessons at the teacher’s schoolyard led by a Project EXPLORE Coach to aid in facilitation of a citizen science project;
+- A total of two guided lessons at the teacher’s schoolyard led by a Project EXPLORE Coach to aid in facilitation of a community science project;

 - A winter check-in visit from a Project EXPLORE Coach to go outside and collect data with you and your students to help answer any questions that may arise; and